Cosentyx Derm - Safety profile - HCP

 In psoriasis studies, the safety and efficacy of Cosentyx in combination with immunosuppressants, including biologics, or phototherapy have not been evaluated.
 Cosentyx was administered concomitantly with MTX, sulfasalazine and/or corticosteroids in arthritis studies (including in patients with PsA and AS).
 Caution should be exercised when considering concomitant use of other immunosuppressants and Cosentyx.

 Cosentyx is intended for use under the guidance and supervision of a physician experienced in the diagnosis and treatment of conditions for which Cosentyx is indicated.
-Please refer to the Cosentyx SmPC for full product information before prescribing.1,2
+Please refer to the Cosentyx SmPC for full product information before prescribing.1

-Therapeutic indications1,2
+Therapeutic indications1

 References

-1. Cosentyx® (secukinumab) GB Summary of Product Characteristics.
+1. Cosentyx® (secukinumab) Summary of Product Characteristics.

-3. Deodhar A, et al. Arthritis Res Ther 2019;21(1):111.
+4. Deodhar A, et al. Arthritis Res Ther 2019;21(1):111.

-5. Augustin M, et al. Br J Dermatol 2022;186(6):942–954.
+6. Augustin M, et al. Br J Dermatol 2022;186(6):942–954.

-6. Kimball AB, et al. Lancet 2023;401(10378):747–761
+7. Kimball AB, et al. Lancet 2023;401(10378):747–761

-UK | October 2024 | FA-11210338
+UK | June 2025 | FA-11328326-1

 Adverse events should be reported.
 Reporting forms and information can be found at www.mhra.gov.uk/yellowcard.
 Adverse events should also be reported to Novartis online through the pharmacovigilance intake (PVI) tool at www.novartis.com/report, or alternatively email [email protected] or call 01276 698370.